AkimoA/RedPill-2025/README.md

 Go back to Screen Saver in System Settings, and select Redpill as the screensaver Click on "Open Anyway" when the alert pops up again

-the ultimate goal would be to rewrite it in Swift / Metal

 Red Pill is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by